 Our Off-Grid Solar System

-The bread and butter of off-grid solar homes is generally electricity.
-The power!
+The bread and butter of most off-grid solar homes is electricity.
+The power, baby!
 Although our home did come with 320 watts of solar energy already installed, it wasn’t nearly enough for extended living.

 Residential solar energy systems aren’t cheap, but they are game-changers.
-Solar power systems save money in the long run, include a tax credit in the U.S. and, of course, it’s clean energy.
+Solar power systems save money in the long run and include a tax credit in the U.S. and, of course, it’s clean energy.
 We love not having an electric bill.

 Our first order of business was to upgrade the solar system so we never have to worry about power as long as we’re here.
 That included more solar panels as well as battery storage.